davidmigloz/langchain_dart/docs/README.md

 The main value prop of LangChain are:

-1. **Components:** abstractions for working with language models, along with a collection of implementations for each abstraction.
-Components are modular and easy-to-use, whether you are using the rest of the LangChain framework or not.
+1. **Components:** composable tools and integrations for working with language models.
+Components are modular and easy-to-use.
-2. **Off-the-shelf chains:** a structured assembly of components for accomplishing specific higher-level tasks.
+2. **Off-the-shelf chains:** built-in assemblages of components for accomplishing higher-level tasks.

 Off-the-shelf chains make it easy to get started.
-For more complex applications and nuanced use-cases, components make it easy to customize existing chains or build new ones.
+Components make it easy to customize existing chains and build new ones.

+The LangChain.dart framework is made up of several different packages:

+LangChain.dart has a modular design where the core [langchain](https://pub.dev/packages/langchain) package provides the LangChain API and each integration with a model provider, database, etc. is provided by a separate package.

 ## Getting Started